flatstadt/loggy/README.md

 ```

 Loggy wraps five log levels.
-From lower to higher level, you'll find debug, log, info, warn and error.
-There can be easily access by destructuring the return object.
+From lower to higher level, you'll find debug, log, info, warn, and error.
+There can be easily accessed by destructuring the return object.
 And you're ready to start using Loggy.

 ```ts
 log.global('It preserves the line numbers', {obj: 'test'});